 Advices for life without single-use plastic products

 Plastic is now used in almost every aspect of human life which increases the amount of plastic waste that ends up in the environment.
 The use of plastic materials brought great social benefits and therefore the influence of plastics in the environment for a long time, was environmentally marginalized with emphasis on the aesthetic aspect of discarded plastic.
 However, in recent few decades, some negative effects have been discovered that caused global concern, especially considering the fact that due to chemical inertia, plastics easily accumulate in the environment.
 Unlike reusable plastic products that even after many uses do not lose quality, single-use plastic products lose value and become waste after only one use.
-Disposable straws, ear sticks, bottles, wet wipes, light bags, food delivery packaging, various food wrappers, cutlery and similar products are used for only a few minutes and remain decomposed in the environment for several hundred years.
+Single use straws, ear sticks, bottles, wet wipes, light bags, food delivery packaging, various food wrappers, cutlery and similar products are used for only a few minutes and remain decomposed in the environment for several hundred years.

 To reduce our own plastic footprint, here are a few advices: